psuguy1998/GettingandCleaningData/README.md

 Further information about the experiment is available at: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.

 ## ORIGINAL SOURCE FILE LOCATION:
-In the script, there are variable names for the locations of the data files and output file, so the original data can be please where convient
+In the script, there are variable names for the locations of the data files and output file, so the original data can be placed where convient

 ## SCRIPT:
 The script takes 8 files from the original source files: